With ecommerce trends pointing towards an uncertain future, this holiday season may be the most challenging one in your brand’s history.

 You have to be ready to invest opportunistically in winning ad sets, and that can mean pulling levers — increasing and decreasing budgets on several to dozens of sets at a time.
 Minimum and maximum advertising budgets are okay, but static budgets are not ideal.

 One of the hardest things about being an entrepreneur is that we’re constantly being reminded of all of the things we’re failing to do.

-It’s the curse of the marketer or ecomm brand owner to live in a world of “always more to do.”
+It’s the curse of the marketer or ecommerce brand owner to live in a world of “always more to do.”
 At its worst, information piles on this feeling and leaves you paralyzed.
-At its best…

-Regardless, thank you for spending thousands of words of with us.
-We wish you a very happy holiday season with Shopify sale notifications so abundant on your phone that you have no choice but to mute!
+Thank you for spending thousands of words with us.
+We wish you a very happy holiday season with Shopify sale notifications so abundant on your phone that you have no choice but to mute them!

 We won't send spam.
 Unsubscribe at any time.